SvenBroeckling/phasesix/rulebook/static/rulebook/src/md/combat_en.md

 The attacked character can dodge a melee attack as a reaction.
 This requires that the attacked character has an action available and can perceive the attacker.
 Thus, an attack from behind cannot be dodged.

-To dodge an attack, the character rolls a die to his value in *Evasion* on his normal minimum roll.
-The character has completely dodged the attack if the roll is successful.
+To evade an attack, the character rolls dice equal to his value in *evasion*.
+The minimum roll (5) for this is increased by the number of hits the opponent has.
+If the attacked person scores at least one success, he has completely dodged the attack.

 ### Throwing objects